scottdover/PleaseHelpJerry/_posts/2014-04-23-mpact-girls-club-leaders.markdown

 categories: kids-zone-ministries-(Children)
 ---

-M'Pact Leaders serve on Wednesday nights in our girls' ministry.
-They teach lessons, lead crafts and games.
-They also build relationships with girls ages preschool through 6th grade.
-Time commitment is every Wednesday night for one year.
+Leaders and Class Helpers disciple and build relationships with girls in age appropriate small groups from K-5th grade.
+Time commitment ranges from 6 months to one year every Wednesday.
+Arrive 15 minutes before service.